'Guillermo del Toro's Cabinet of Curiosities' review: 'Lot 36' is a decent introduction

 Lot 36 is the first in the series and only one of two episodes based on a short story by del Toro, with a script penned by Regina Corrado and directed by Guillermo Navarro, an Oscar-winning cinematographer who has previously worked with del Toro.

-It opens with a video speech by former US president George W Bush about the invasion of Iraq, set in 2003 but also helping introduce main character, Nick Appleton.
+It opens with a video speech by former US president George W Bush about the 2003 invasion of Iraq, and also introduces the main character, Nick Appleton.

 He's a military veteran and not a particularly likeable man as shown through his interactions with others, such as immigrants and people of colour.
 He seems miserable and is down on his luck while also owing a lot of money.